Sleaford Joint Sixth Form

 The Joint Sixth Form is a longstanding institution in Sleaford.
 Sleaford secondary schools have worked together for over 30 years retaining their individuality and unique character whilst enabling students to enjoy everything that is on offer at each site.
 High standards of teaching and learning and academic success are well known features of each of the schools.
-The Joint Sixth Form boasts world class facilities, including a driving simulator, TV studio, fitness suite, 3D cinema, all-weather pitch and a new swimming pool due for completion in 2018.
+The Joint Sixth Form boasts world class facilities, including a driving simulator, TV studio, fitness suite, 3D cinema, all-weather pitch.

 Students already at either Robert Carre or St George's remain based at their original school.
 Students joining the Joint Sixth Form have a choice of being based at either schools and will be counselled and advised during the application and induction process.
 Each year over 100 students have joined the Joint Sixth Form from schools other than St George's or Robert Carre and settled in very successfully.